ivaaak/.NET-RealEstate/README.md

-# .NET- Real Estate App
+# .NET - Real Estate API
-A full stack web project built with ASP.NET, MediatR/CQRS Pattern, EF Core, PostgreSQL, Redis, JS and Bootstrap.
+A  Web API built with .NET, the MediatR/CQRS Pattern, EF Core, PostgreSQL, Redis,.
 It can be used for listing, browsing and renting/selling properties.